 That year of his diagnosis he became addicted to Oxycontin.
 He would often take 10 pills a day and down it with Budweiser.
 He went through rehab and ended his addiction within a year.
 He has since spoken out on the dangers of substance abuse.

-Campbell, now 65, still lives in Austin where he enjoys spending time with his grandkids whenever he can.
-He also is still involved with the University of Texas athletics and can periodically be seen at games during the season at the stadium where he started his journey and began building his legacy more than 45 years ago.
+Campbell, now 67, still lives in Austin where he enjoys spending time with his grandkids whenever he can.
+He also is still involved with the University of Texas athletics program and can periodically be seen at games during the season at the stadium where he started his journey and began building his legacy more than 45 years ago.